orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *We are translators at heart.
-The only relevant question is*
+The only relevant question are: What is your frontend?
+What is your backend?*
 ***[], []***
 ***, 2XXX***